AdityaCoppisetti/robotic-arm/journal.md

 the labeling here indicates that there are only 5 joints as ive labelled one as base and then said joint 1 and onwards so i need to fix that

+Now that its done lets make holes so that i can mount the pcb on the 3d printed mount ill make